-It should be noted that a three year stand down period applies to anyone who has been a Trustee of the New Zealand Farm Environment Trust, or has been a Regional Supreme Winner, Chairman, Judging Coordinator, Judge or member of a Regional Ballance Farm Environment Awards Management Committee.
+It should be noted that a three year stand down period applies to anyone who has been a Trustee of the New Zealand Farm Environment Trust, or has been a Regional Supreme Winner, Chair, Judging Coordinator, Judge, Regional Coordinator or member of a Regional Ballance Farm Environment Awards Management Committee.

 The late Gordon Stephenson, Waikato farmer and conservationist, first mooted the idea of a farm environment competition in 1991, as a way of recognising farmers who were trying to balance farm productivity with environmental protection.
 The intention was to get farmers thinking about sustainability and to ask themselves “can what is being done now, still be working successfully in 100 years?”

 In honour of his contribution to the success of the farm environment awards, the National Winner trophy bears his name.